coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   an :n:`@ident` are taken into account.
 Conversely, the underlying file systems or operating systems may be more restrictive than |Coq|.
-While Linux’s ext4 file system supports any |Coq| recursive layout (within the limit of 255 bytes per file name), the default on NTFS (Windows) or HFS+ (MacOS X) file systems is on the contrary to disallow two files differing only in the case in the same directory.
+While Linux’s ext4 file system supports any |Coq| recursive layout (within the limit of 255 bytes per filename), the default on NTFS (Windows) or HFS+ (MacOS X) file systems is on the contrary to disallow two files differing only in the case in the same directory.

-  See also: Section :ref:`names-of-libraries`.
+  .. seealso:: Section :ref:`names-of-libraries`.
 :-R *directory* dirpath: Do as -Q *directory* dirpath but make the subdirectory structure of *directory* recursively visible so that the recursive contents of physical *directory* is available from |Coq| using short or partially qualified names.

-See also: Section :ref:`names-of-libraries`.
+  .. seealso:: Section :ref:`names-of-libraries`.
 :-top dirpath: Set the toplevel module name to dirpath instead of Top.
   Not valid for `coqc` as the toplevel module name is inferred from the name of the output file.